 Distinctive academic dress is traced back to universities of the Middle Ages where students and faculty wore the robes of the clergy.
 Today, three ranks of degree (bachelors, masters, and doctorate) are distinguished through variations in the academic gown.
 Additionally, the color and lining of the hood indicate the discipline and the university that awarded the degree.

 In the United States, gowns are generally black, although a few universities have adopted other colors for their doctoral gowns.
-The field of learning in which the degree is awarded is shown by the color of the edging of the hood, and in some cases by the color of the facing and crossbars on the doctoral gown.
+The field of study in which the degree is awarded is shown by the color of the edging of the hood, and in some cases by the color of the facing and crossbars on the doctoral gown.
 Some of the frequently seen colors are white (arts and letters), pink (music), dark blue (philosophy), light blue (education), scarlet (divinity), golden yellow (science), olive green (pharmacy) and purple (law).
 The color of dentistry is lilac.

 An individual's degree is revealed by the type of gown and width of the edging on the hood.
 Bachelor's gowns have full, pointed sleeves with no trimming.
 The hoods have a two-inch edging.
 Master's gowns prior to 1960 had full, closed sleeves with the arm emerging through a slit at the elbow.
 The gown was the despair of wearers because, no matter how hot the day, a coat must be worn under it.
 In 1960, however, the gown was modified; in place of the elbow slit, an opening was made at the wrist and the gown was made to close.
 The hoods have a three-inch edging.

-Doctoral gowns are of silk, have rounded sleeves, velvet facing down the front, and three velvet crossbars on each sleeve.
+Doctoral gowns are silk, have rounded sleeves, velvet facing down the front, and three velvet crossbars on each sleeve.
 The hoods have side panels and a five-inch facing.